miku/microblob/README.md

 The goal is to serve a large number of keys, while being memory efficient and fast to index.
-Creating a blob database with 120 million entries takes about an hour, consumes few GB memory during creation and only a few GB on disk and will be served fast from memory, as soon as OS cache parts of the blob file.
+Creating a blob database with 120 million entries takes about an hour, consumes little memory during preprocessing and only a few GB disk space and will be served fast from memory, as soon as the OS caches parts of the blob file.

-It should be possible to use this setup as is for twice or more keys.
+It should be possible to use this setup as is for slightly larger settings as well.

 Usage
 -----